Last Updated: October 2019

 The hospital departments systems and the Electronic Medical Record (EMR) system are the areas of digital innovation that collect the highest budgets, respectively $114 and $59 million.
 Experts expect to see investments over the coming years in electronic health records, cloud computing, administrative management, digital management of drugs, ePresciption, mobile health and business intelligence, and clinical governance.

-All medical products and equipment imported into Italy require a notification to the Italian Ministry of Health (MOH).
-The designated competent authority for medical devices is the Directorate General of Medical Devices and Pharmaceutical Services at the Ministry of Health.
+All medical products and equipment imported into Italy require a notification to the Italian Ministry of Health (MoH).
+The designated competent authority for medical devices is the Directorate General of Medical Devices and Pharmaceutical Services at the MoH.

-All new–to-market medical devices must go through an on-line device registration process with the Italian Ministry of Health to be placed in the Italian market.
-Information on registration procedures is available on the Ministry of Health’s website (in English) as follows: http://www.salute.gov.it/portale/temi/p2_6.jsp?lingua=italiano&id=395&area=dispositivi-medici&menu=registrazione
+All new–to-market medical devices must go through an online device registration process with the Italian MoH to be placed in the Italian market.
+Information on registration procedures is available on the MoH’s website (in English) as follows:

-In October 2012, the Ministry of Health determined the maximum reimbursement rates for the compensation of services provided in the hospital sector and in the rehabilitation and long-term care.
+In October 2012, the MoH determined the maximum reimbursement rates for the compensation of services provided in the hospital sector and in rehabilitation and long-term care.

 Both public and private health providers are reimbursed through a fee-for-service system based on the relevant tariffs.
 The reimbursement rates are defined in three tariffs at the national level.

-Italy has faced in the past long payment delays from the public healthcare institutions.
-In the last few years, the average time to pay is gradually being reduced.
-According to Assobiomedica (the Italian trade association for medical devices), the average payment time was 133 days in 2017.
+Italy has, in the past, faced payment delays from the public healthcare institutions.
+In the last few years, the average time to pay has gradually been reduced.
+According to Assobiomedica (the Italian trade association for medical devices), the average payment time was 133 days in 2017